e-wu/learning/course-js/challenge-for-loops-beginner/2_task.md

 Please complete the for loop inside the function ```validateLoop``` by writing to console.log on each loop iteration.

-Given start = 0 and end=100, the output must be:
+Given start = 0 and end=100, the output must be only odd numbers:
 ```
 1
 3